 It’s important to be honest with yourself when decorating.
 If you like cuddle with the pets, put your feet up or eat dinner while sitting on the sofa it stands to reason that you should have one that’s durable, stain resistant and comfortable.
 This goes for everything in the room.
 Don’t try to live in a room that doesn’t suit your lifestyle.

 Too Many Big Plants

 Plants are important, and every room should have a couple.
-However don’t overdo it and get plants that are going to grow so much they overtake the space.
-Find smaller versions that will compliment the room and accessorize with them accordingly.
+However, don’t overdo it and get plants that are going to grow so much they overtake the space.
+Find smaller versions that will complement the room and accessorize with them accordingly.

 Monochromatic Color Schemes

 Decorating in a single color can be boring.
-If you want to keep things neutral it’s completely fine, just make sure to follow these rules.
+If you want to keep things neutral it’s completely fine.
+Just make sure to follow guidelines to help avoid the drab.